ContextMapper/contextmapper.github.io/_docs/architectural-refactorings/architectural-refactorings.md

 If you perform similar changes manually, you also have to fix upcoming errors within the [Context Map](/docs/context-map/) manually.
 The AR's ensure that corresponding references and dependencies in other parts of the model are respected and adjusted if necessary.

+## Architectural Refactoring Categories
+The ARs are divided into the following categories:

+ * **Structural Refactorings**: Change the structure of the decomposition (impact on Bounded Contexts and/or Aggregates).
+ * **Relationship Refactorings**: Just change the type of a relationship on the Context Map, but do not change the structure of the decomposition.

 ## Refactoring Overview
 The Context Mapper tool offers you a set of architectural refactorings which can be applied to your CML models.
 The refactorings shall support you with evolving and improving the architecture of your system.

+### Structural Refactorings
-We currently provide the following ARs:
+We currently provide the following structural ARs:

 | Name                                                                                                    | Subject                    | Description                                                                                                                                                                                   | Input                        | Output                                                            |
 |---------------------------------------------------------------------------------------------------------|----------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------|-------------------------------------------------------------------|